cosmos/ibc/spec/ics-003-connection-semantics/README.md

 Prior to connection establishment:

-- No further IBC subprotocols should operate, since cross-chain substates cannot be verified.
+- No further IBC subprotocols should operate, since cross-chain sub-states cannot be verified.
 - The initiating actor (who creates the connection) must be able to specify an initial consensus state for the chain to connect to and an initial consensus state for the connecting chain (implicitly, e.g. by sending the transaction).

 #### During Handshake